 This architecture transcends traditional multiblend systems, allowing multiple donor materials with separate spectral responses to work synergistically, thereby enabling an improvement in light absorption and conversion.
 Our approach offers a more viable solution than designing or seeking a single material to capture energy from the full solar spectrum.
 By strategically combining different materials with the proper spectral range to take advantage of FRET, more photo-excited energy, which may dissipate as heat, can be extracted out of solar cell into electricity.
 This opens up a new avenue for the development of high-efficiency polymer solar cells

 Co-evaporated Bi-squaraine Inverted Solar Cells: Enhancement Due to Energy Transfer and Open Circuit Voltage Control, Tenghooi Goh , Jing-Shun Huang, Elizabeth A Bielinski , Bennett A. Thompson , Stephanie Tomasulo , Minjoo L. Lee , Matthew Y. Sfeir , Nilay Hazari , and Andre D. Taylor.
-2014, ACS Photonics. (in press)
+ACS Photonics, 2015, 2, 86.

-The Role of HF in Oxygen Removal from Carbon Nanotubes: Implications for High Performance Carbon Electronics, Xiaokai Li, Jing-Shun Huang, Siamak Nejati, Lyndsey McMillon, Su Huang, Chinedum Osuji, Nilay Hazari, André D. Taylor, 2014, Nano Letters. (in press)
+The Role of HF in Oxygen Removal from Carbon Nanotubes: Implications for High Performance Carbon Electronics, Xiaokai Li, Jing-Shun Huang, Siamak Nejati, Lyndsey McMillon, Su Huang, Chinedum Osuji, Nilay Hazari, André D. Taylor, Nano Letter 2014, 14, 3388

 Controlled doping of carbon nanotubes with metallocenes for application in hybrid carbon nanotube/Si solar cells.
 Xiaokai Li, Louise M Guard, Jie Jiang, Kelsey Sakimoto, Jing-Shun Huang, Jianguo Wu, Jinyang Li, Lianqing Yu, Ravi Pokhrel, Gary W. Brudvig, Sohrab Ismail-Beigi, Nilay Hazari and André Taylor, 2014, Nano Letters, 14 (6), 3388–3394.